canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **default:** no proxy
 * **can be interactive:** true

 The proxy to configure both during installation and for ``apt`` and ``snapd`` in the target system.
-This setting is currently not honoured when running the geoip lookup.
+This setting is currently not honored when running the geoip lookup.

 Example: